Visit our newest sections, Vintage Diesel Miscellany and Union Pacific Gas Turbines

 Welcome to Richard Leonard’s Rail Archive, a collection of rail-related web sites I have been developing since 1998 beginning with the Steam Locomotive Archive.
-Here you will find not only images of steam and diesel locomotives and other items of historic North American railroad interest, but also plenty of detail and commentary about the items presented.
+Here you will find more than 1800 images of steam, diesel, and electric locomotives and other items of historic North American railroad interest, plus plenty of detail and commentary about the items presented.
 Click on the image or the page title to visit the sites that interest you.
-For a list of recent additions and updates to this Rail Archive, click here.
+Click this link for a list of recent additions and updates to this Rail Archive.

 My photos, with commentary, of steam locomotives operating in the 1950s.
 Railroads include the CB&Q, CPR, GTW, IC, NKP, NYC, UP, and a page for miscellaneous railroads.
-Also included are a few nonsteam rarities.
+Also included are a few nonsteam rarities, plus a page of links to other steam-related sites.

 A collection of New York Central System locomotive photos.
-Many of the steam photos come from the 1930s, and others I took in the 1950s.
-The Diesel collection consists of my photos from the 1950s.
-In the Fantasy Steam collection are pictures of imaginary New York Central steam.
+Many of the steam photos come from the 1930s-1940s, and others I took in the 1950s.
+The Diesel collection includes photos from the 1950s by me and my brother.
+The Fantasy Steam collection presents imaginary NYC steam.

-A gallery of photos of the famous Union Pacific 4-8-8-4 Big Boys and 4-6-6-4 Challengers, most of them taken in 1957 in Wyoming and Nebraska.
-Ten of the Big Boys are shown, and six Challengers including the surviving 3985 in actual service.
-A few of the 800-series Northerns appear, as well.
+A gallery of photos of the famous Union Pacific 4-8-8-4 Big Boys and 4-6-6-4 Challengers, mostly taken in 1957 in Wyoming and Nebraska.
+Eleven of the Big Boys are shown, and eight Challengers including the surviving 3985 in actual service.
+A few 800-series Northerns appear, as well.

 A 1950s-1960s look at the Gulf, Mobile & Ohio’s former Alton Route, featuring main line passenger trains, the Bloomington yard and shops, a motor train ride to Jacksonville, and a cab ride to Chicago in the Abraham Lincoln.
 There's even a page on Alton Route steam.